Things to Do in Siena in January

 Best Activities in January

-Museum and Cathedral Complex Tours
+Siena Cathedral Complex and Museum Tours

 January Events & Festivals

-Epiphany Celebrations
+Epiphany Celebrations and Befana Traditions